Country overview: Czech Republic

 View ‘Treatment profile’ for additional information.

 The National Drug Policy Strategy for 2010–18 endorses harm reduction as one of its four pillars, and defines the following priority areas: (i) development of new interventions; (ii) increase in the uptake of testing among injecting drug users; and (iii) definition of harm reduction guidelines for nightlife settings.
+The current (2013–15) Action Plan introduced a number of new tasks, including scaling-up harm reduction programmes for hard-to reach and socially excluded communities and issuing guidelines for infectious diseases testing by service providers.
+The 2013–17 National Programme for HIV/AIDS reiterates the focus on providing services to high-risk groups.

 In 2009 a new category of medicines was created to restrict sales of non-prescription medicines, such as those containing pseudoephedrine (a precursor for producing methamphetamine).